chnliquan/polyrepo-template/web/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
   Please provide a clear and concise description of what the bug is.
 Include screenshots if needed.
 Please test using the latest version of the relevant
-  <%= name %> packages to make sure your issue has not already been fixed.
+  <%= locals.name %> packages to make sure your issue has not already been fixed.
 -->

 ## Steps To Reproduce